formkit/docs-content/guides/build-a-multi-step-form.md

 }
 ```

-You might be wondering why we are walking all of the descendants of a given step (`node.walk()`) and creating a message with a key of `submitted` and value of `true`?
+You might be wondering why we are walking all of the descendants of a given step (`node.walk()`) and creating messages with a key of `submitted` and value of `true`?
 When a user attempts to submit a form, this is how FormKit informs itself that all inputs are in a `submitted` state.
 In this state, FormKit forces any blocking validation messages to appear.
 We are manually triggering the same thing in our "group blur" event.

 ### The error UI

 We'll use the same UI for both types of errors since end-users don't really care about the distinction.
-Here's our updated step HTML, which outputs a red bubble with the sum total of the errors:
+Here's our updated step HTML, which outputs a red bubble with the sum total of the errors `errorCount` + `blockingCount`:

 <client-only>